 The former capital of Poland (since replaced by Warsaw), Kraków is a city of great history.
 This 13th-century merchant town is home to Europe’s largest market square, with a UNESCO-listed Old Town at the centre of it.
 Palaces, churches and the Royal Wawel Castle make for some of the city’s leading sights.

-Accompanied by an expert local, spend half a day exploring the city’s architecture and browsing the world’s oldest shopping halls for bargains.
-The Gothic and Baroque Wawel Castle and Polish Gothic St Mary’s Church are awe-inspiring landmarks on this tour, with the Renaissance Cloth Hall a Medieval masterpiece.
+Accompanied by an expert local, spend half a day exploring the city’s architecture and browsing the world’s oldest shopping halls for bargain.
+The Gothic and Baroque Wawel Castle and Polish Gothic St Mary’s Church are awe-inspiring landmarks on this tour, with the Renaissance Cloth Hall a medieval masterpiece.

 The clue is in the name at this Kraków institution: it’s all about food, wine and art.
 Polish cuisine is whipped up in its open kitchen, with selected wines from around the world on the drinks menu and the graphics of young Kraków artists on the walls.
 Consider it a feast for the eyes and ears.

 Opposite the main station and close to the Cloth Hall, the 102-room PURO Hotel makes it easy for you to get out and explore.
 Design-led, with light-flooded rooms, it’s a modern alternative to the surrounding old-world architecture.